Celebrate Black History Month in Nebraska

 Dobby's Frontier Town in Alliance.

 In the first decades of the 1900s, DeWitty, named after a local Black business owner, was home to the largest populations of African Americans who homesteaded in Nebraska.
-By 1920 these families had claimed over 40,000 acres but by 1936 the town was renamed and disincorporated.
-Today, a Nebraska State Historical Society roadside marker on U.S. Highway 83 commemorates the DeWitty settlement and the Cherry Co.
-Descendants of DeWitty is an active group sharing their ancestor’s story.
+By 1920, these families had claimed over 40,000 acres, but by 1936 the town was renamed and disincorporated.
+Today, a Nebraska State Historical Society roadside marker on U.S. Highway 83 in Cherry County commemorates the DeWitty settlement, and the Descendants of DeWitty is an active group sharing their ancestor’s story.